 29 July 2012

-Globelink Travel Insurance are issuing a timely reminder to everyone to be on their guard whilst travelling anywhere in the world.
+Globelink Travel Insurance are issuing a timely reminder to everyone to be on their guard to avoid daylight robbery whilst travelling anywhere in the world.
 Tourists are particularly vulnerable because they are in unfamiliar surroundings and are often victims of various scams and distraction theft by pickpockets, and other thieves.

 Be aware that these pondlife creatures are everywhere, airports, bus and railway stations, tourist attractions etc., just waiting for the opportunity to steal your Money, Credit Cards, Mobile phones and Passports.
 They often work in groups of 3 or 4 using all types of tricks to distract their unsuspecting victim and they have no concern whatsoever about your feelings or the disruption they will cause to your plans.
 Be very wary of people asking for directions or trying to sell you something in the street.
 Be careful about who is watching when you get your purse or wallet out to pay for something in a restaurant, shop or market.